 Annie Lynch Stevenson is a professional vocalist, guitarist, songwriter, performer, recording artist, and educator originally from Cape Cod, Massachusetts.
 She began studying voice formally when she was eight years old, and guitar when she was twelve.
 Annie began songwriting at the age of thirteen, performing in the greater Boston area’s acoustic music scene shortly after.
 In 2008, she graduated from Berklee College of Music in Boston with a Bachelor of Music degree emphasizing vocal studies and world music.
 Annie’s musical experiences have ranged from participation in Nashville bluegrass jams to intensive studies of traditional West African music in Ghana, West Africa, and collaborations in Siberia with the Tuvan National Orchestra.
-Through these travels and studies in world music, Annie discovered the intrinsic value of community-oriented music.
-Annie has nearly a decade of experience teaching group Early Childhood Music classes in Boston, New York City and now, Springfield, Massachusetts.
-She has also been teaching guitar and voice lessons, primarily in contemporary styles, for nearly ten years to students of varying experience levels, from ages four to seventy-six.
+Through these travels and studies, Annie has discovered the intrinsic value of community-oriented music.
+Annie has 15 years of experience teaching group Early Childhood Music classes in Boston, New York City and now, Springfield, Massachusetts.
+She has also been teaching voice, guitar and ukulele lessons, primarily in contemporary styles, for 15 years, to students of varying experience levels, from ages four to seventy-six.